Questions Frequently Asked About Estate Planning, Probate And Trust Administration

 After discussing your unique family situation, assets and estate planning objectives, an experienced and ethical estate planning attorney can advise you whether a trust should be a part of your estate plan.
 Generally speaking, a trust can be very beneficial in the following situations:

 - Asset management for minor children and/or young adults.
 One of the most common uses of trusts is to provide for the proper management of assets if a person dies while his children are still minors, or are not yet old enough to manage the money wisely.
-These are known as minor’s trusts, and they can be set up as stand-along living trusts or they can be testamentary trusts, that is, a trust written into a will.
+These are known as minor’s trusts, and they can be set up as stand-alone living trusts or they can be testamentary trusts, that is, a trust written into a will.

 - Planning for blended families and second marriages.
 Trusts can be particularly helpful in second and later marriages where one spouse, usually the husband, wants to provide for his current wife, while at the same time ensuring that his estate will eventually pass to his children from a prior marriage.
 Without a trust, there is no way that someone can provide for the care and support of a surviving spouse and at the same time ensure that when the surviving spouse dies, whatever property is left over will pass to their children from a prior marriage and not to the children of the surviving spouse.

 - Planning for individuals who cannot manage money well.
 Sometimes there are reasons why it is not advisable to leave property outright to a spouse, a child or another family member.
 These situations can include a spouse or child with a gambling addiction or substance abuse issues, creditor problems or simply the inability to manage money wisely.
-Sometimes, parents simply want to make sure that their property does not fall into the hands of son- or daughter-in-law who they do not approve of.
+Sometimes, parents simply want to make sure that their property does not fall into the hands of a son- or daughter-in-law who they do not approve of.
 In such cases, the best solution is to set up a trust for the individual in question so that he or she will not squander the inheritance and to ensure that the money will be there for him or her when it is needed.
 These types of trusts are sometimes referred to as spendthrift trusts.

 - Planning for disabled children.
 People who have a disabled child who is receiving Medicaid or some other form of public assistance can set up a special type of trust known as a special needs trust.
 Special needs trusts are specially drafted so that the money in the trust will be available to the disabled child without jeopardizing the child’s eligibility for public assistance.